Docmaps-Project/docmaps/README.md

 It also contains the Typescript-based libraries (initially, just `packages/ts-sdk`) for use with Node.js.

+### Monorepo usage

+This repository is an NPM Module Monorepo.
+This top-level directory includes no distributed packages, but some reference material as well as automation scripts for the cross-package behavior, such as release automation.

+**Releases and tags:** Github Actions uses [multi-semantic-release](https://github.com/dhoulb/multi-semantic-release) to automatically generate semvers based on commit history for each package in the repository.
+Multiple tags are generated for a single commit if it updates multiple packages.

 ## Persistent URLs

 Documentation: https://w3id.org/docmaps

 Latest @context: https://w3id.org/docmaps/context.jsonld

 ## Packages